Too Tired to Meditate?

 Posted Jun 30, 2020

 One thing I have heard a lot is "I'm too tired to meditate."
-Or "I start meditating and then I fade out" or "my mind won't stay put; it just runs all over the place."
+Or "I start meditating and then I fade out," or "My mind won't stay put; it just runs all over the place."
 Sometimes when your energy is too low, you can't stop your mind from wandering to work, your partner, imminent goals, or sounds around you.
-A friend of mine once offered the metaphor "it's like water drops sizzling on a griddle."
+A friend of mine once offered the metaphor, "it's like water drops sizzling on a griddle."

 One common reason for this effect is that you need a certain amount of psychic energy to reel your mind in and focus it where you want to be.
-This "scattered" effect you feel can also happen when your energy is too high - like when you feel "wired".
+This "scattered" effect you feel can also happen when your energy is too high — like when you feel "wired."
 But for this discussion, I want to address the problem of low energy.

 Many of us use the term mindfulness synonymously with being present.
 That's great because it reminds us of the significance of being in a particular moment.
 Again, the hurdle is that sometimes we are "there"; we are present, yet our attentional beam feels like it is weakening or fading.
 Does this happen to you often just before entering your desired state of calm?
-It can happen in a meditation.
-If so what do you do?
+It can happen in meditation.
+If so, what do you do?

 Consider mindfulness as energy that can affect the strength of your attention.
-Or as Buddhist monk Thich Nhat Hanh refers to it as the energy of being awake to the present moment.
+Or as Buddhist monk Thich Nhat Hanh refers to it as, the energy of being awake to the present moment.
 Referring to mindfulness this way, as energy, can help us understand how to better self-regulate it.

 Identify the strength of your attention.
 By catching yourself when you have good attention, you will be able to better measure how far away or spot on you are to your attentional "sweet-spot" so you can self-regulate as needed.